-I don’t feel that knowing how to read music is necessary to becoming a good ukulele player, but a little time and effort in this area will open a lot of doors to understanding written music.
+I don’t feel that knowing how to read music is necessary to becoming a good ‘ukulele player, but a little time and effort in this area will open a lot of doors to resources that already exist in standard notation.

 The staff is the framework that all music notation sits on.
 It is made up of 5 horizontal lines that run along the page.

-Again to the right of the clef and key signature is the time signature.
-This shows how the song is counted and how many notes you can fit in each bar.
+To the right of both the clef and key signature is the time signature.
+This shows how the song is counted and how many notes fit in each bar.
 This has several options too (see below).

 If you add more ledger lines on the bottom, you start going into the bass clef range, but it’s still is easier to add a few ledger lines below then to work with the top 1/4 of the bass clef.
 Those extra lower ledgers are handy if you are notating a low-G tuned ‘ukulele.
 The extra natural notes (more on that in a bit) would look like this:

 So far we’ve only covered natural, or non-altered (the C major scale), notes.
 But by adding these special signs (accidentals) to the left of a note, we can reach all of the in between notes.
 A sharp sign looks like a pound sign: # and is instructions to raise the note a half step (one fret).
 A flat sign looks like a weirdly proportioned lower-case b and lowers the note a half step (one fret).
 There is also a natural sign that returns an altered note to it’s natural state.
 Here are the three accidentals in front of some notes (sharp, flat, natural):

 It would be a pain to have to read those note-altering signs all of the time.
 So somebody clever came up with a key signature.
 A key signature goes at the beginning of a line (see “the staff” above) and is a preloaded amount of accidentals that tell you what notes are altered all the way through the song (or parts of).
 The keys notated with sharps are shown here: